 The main interface shows you the essential

-Finally, when it comes to security features, Surfshark’s main interface shows you the main details you need to know.
-From there, it’s possible to check the IP address being used at the moment and the connection status.
+Finally, regarding security features, Surfshark’s main interface shows you the main details you need to know.
+From there, you can check the IP address being used at the moment and the connection status.
 You can even turn the kill switch on and off from the main interface.

 Extra Features